 1. Make a copy of the template

-The first step once you are on the template is to head to 'Make a copy' in the top bar.
+Once you are on the template, the first step is to head to 'Make a copy' in the top bar.

 2. Create a new data source

-You will then want to create a new data source so you can set the CrUX report to whichever domain you want to analyse.
+You will then want to create a new data source to set the CrUX report to whichever domain you want to analyse.